8080labs/ppscore/README.md

 #### Returns

-- __pandas.DataFrame__ or __Dict__:
+- __pandas.DataFrame__ or list of PPS dicts:
-    - Either returns a df or a dict with all the PPS dicts arranged by the target column.
+    - Either returns a df or a list of all the PPS dicts.
 This can be influenced by the output argument

 ## Calculation of the PPS